coleca24/csce240_f21_p0/README.md

 Final Commit (Due 8/30/21 at Midnight) Tasks:

 *(Remember this should also include all of the tasks from Commit #1)*

+Okay, let's fix that red x.
+In this commit, you will be implementing the functions in the helloworld.cpp and getting a feel for the style and code checkers that I have implemented as actions in GitHub.
 1. Do something
 2. Do something else